8-Bit Software

 From the 64-bit version of Vista onwards Microsoft changed its policy on drivers and their installation on Windows (see here).
 Under 'Global Issues for Driver Loading' it states:

-· Digital signatures are required for 64-bit kernel-mode drivers.
+Digital signatures are required for 64-bit kernel-mode drivers.
 Signed catalog (.cat) files are required for all kernel-mode packages that are to be installed on the 64-bit editions of Windows Vista.
 This applies to any software module that loads in kernel mode, including device drivers, filter drivers, and kernel services.
 The operating system does not load unsigned kernel modules that lack a signed catalog file.

 There are two ways to obtain an appropriately signed catalog file:

-§ Obtain a Windows Vista logo.
+(1) Obtain a Windows Vista logo.
 Drivers that pass Windows Hardware Quality Lab (WHQL) testing receive a catalog file that is signed with the WHQL certificate.

-§ Obtain a publisher identity certificate (PIC) and use the PIC to sign the package’s catalog file.
+(2) Obtain a publisher identity certificate (PIC) and use the PIC to sign the package's catalog file.
 To obtain a PIC, a publisher must first obtain a VeriSign Class 3 Commercial Software Publisher Certificate and then use that certificate to obtain a PIC from Microsoft that can be used to sign kernel-mode modules intended for 64-bit Windows Vista.

-Note that both solutions involve reference (and payment) to Microsoft.
+To digitally sign these drivers will require payment to Microsoft.
 The proceeds from donations to OmniFlop over the past 6 years do not cover the cost of submitting OmniFlop to Microsoft's WHQL for certification nor obtaining a PIC.

 For 64-bit users of OmniFlop this means you must explicitly allow Windows to use the OmniFlop64 driver.
 The sections above tell you how.
 You can either temporarily enable the OmniFlop driver - for use of OmniFlop as and when you need it - or permanently sign the OmniFlop driver specifically for use on your system and allow it to run all the time.